Prabin1523/vending_requirements/Vending.md

   - M1 - The change dispensing system shall return the appropriate amount of change when the customer inserts change or cash.
   - M2 - The change dispensing system shall display money still needed to pay for purchase.
 ### Senses if the money compartment is full
+ - MC0 - The system shall provide a storage compartment for storing received currency.
+ - MC01 - The system shall provide a storage compartment separate from the recieved currency compartment (ref.
+MC0) to store coins for use as change.
+ - MC01 - The system shall provide a storage compartment separate from the recieved currency compartment (ref.
+MC0) to store bills for use as change.
   - MC1 - The system shall display money compartment is full message.
   - MC2 - The system shall display money compartment coins status per coin.
   - MC3 - The change dispensing systen shall provide space for each of the pennies(1 Cent)/nickels(5 Cents)/dimes(10 Cents)/quarters(25 Cents).